Paederia lanuginosa

 Paederia lanuginosa is a species of climbing vine in the coffee family Rubiaceae, native to Southeast Asia and southern China.
-Common names include woolly sewervine, cheese leaf and skunkvine, owing to the characteristic odour released when the plant is damaged.
-Closely related to a similarly odorous plant Paederia foetida, it is cultivated both for its medicinal uses and as a culinary herb throughout its native range.
+Common names include woolly sewervine, cheese leaf and skunkvine, due to the distinctive odour released when the plant is damaged.
+Closely related to a similarly odorous plant P. foetida, it is cultivated both for its medicinal uses and as a culinary herb throughout its native range.

 Description

 Paederia lanuginosa is a perennial woody vine with a climbing or twining growth habit, typical of many tropical Rubiaceae species.
-The stems twine around supports such as trees, fences or shrubs.
+The vine often uses trees, fences or shrubs for support.
 If no support is available, it forms dense groundcover mats.
-Mature vines can reach 3–5 metres, sometimes longer, depending on growing conditions.
-Young stems are green and soft, becoming slightly woody with age.
+Mature vines can reach 3–5 m, sometimes longer, depending on growing conditions.

-The leaves are arranged oppositely along the stem and are typically ovate to lanceolate in shape.
-They are also covered in fine, soft hairs on both surfaces, giving them a characteristic woolly texture that inspired the species name lanuginosa.
-The upper surface of the leaves is bright to deep green, while the underside is deep purple and velvety to the touch.
-When damaged, the leaves release a distinctive sulfurous odour, characteristic of several members of the genus Paederia.
-This strong scent is produced by sulfur-containing compounds such as methanethiol.
+The leaves have an opposite arrangement along the stem and are typically ovate to lanceolate in shape.
+The adaxial (upper) surface of the leaf is bright to deep green, while the abaxial (lower) surface is deep purple.
+Both surfaces are covered in fine, soft hairs, hence the species name lanuginosa which means "woolly".
+When damaged, the leaves release several volatile sulfur-containing compounds including methanethiol, typical of the genus Paederia.

 The flowers are small, tubular and typically borne in loose clusters at the ends of branches or in the leaf axils, appearing from July to October.
-Each flower has a slender corolla tube that opens into five short lobes, usually pale purple, pinkish or white, with a darker violet throat.
-The flowers are mildly fragrant and attract small insects for pollination.
-The calyx and outer surfaces of the corolla are often covered with fine hairs, matching the plant’s overall lanuginose texture.
-Flowering generally occurs during the warmer, humid months, followed by the development of small, round fruits that contain a few seeds and turn brown when mature.
+The corolla comprises five white, light pink or light purple petals and a deep violet throat.
+The purple calyx and outer surfaces of the corolla are covered with fine hairs.
+Flowering generally occurs during the warmer humid months, followed by the development of small, brown ovoid-oblong capsules that contain black seeds.

 Distribution

-Paederia lanuginosa is native to tropical and subtropical Southeast Asia, specifically Vietnam, Thailand and Myanmar.
-It also occurs naturally in Yunnan province of China, as well as Bangladesh and Northeast India.
-Beyond its native range, it is also naturalised in parts of southern Asia, tropical Australia and the Pacific islands; it has been found as far south as Victoria, Australia.
+Paederia lanuginosa is native to tropical and subtropical Southeast Asia, specifically Vietnam, Thailand and Myanmar, in addition to Yunnan province of China, Bangladesh and Northeast India.
+It is also grown outside its native range in Europe, Australia and the Pacific islands.

-Paederia lanuginosa thrives in warm, humid tropical and subtropical climates, where it commonly grows along forest edges, thickets, roadsides and riverbanks.
-It prefers well-drained, fertile soils but can tolerate poorer or sandy substrates.
-The vine grows best in partial shade, although it can adapt to full sun if sufficient moisture is available.
-The plant typically flourishes during the rainy season, producing vigorous new growth, and remains semi-dormant or less active in cooler or drier periods.
+Paederia lanuginosa thrives in warm, humid tropical and subtropical climates.
+The vine grows wild along forest edges, thickets, roadsides and riverbanks.
+It is also cultivated in home gardens as a potherb and an ornamental, particularly in Vietnam and Thailand where it is seen climbing on trellises, fences or larger plants.
+Well-drained, fertile soil and partial shade are preferred; full sun may cause the plant to wilt.
+The rainy season is especially favourable to vigorous new growth, while the plant is semi-dormant in cooler, drier periods.

-In home gardens, especially in Vietnam and Thailand, it is often trained to climb on trellises or fences, both as an ornamental and to keep the edible leaves accessible.